 - 1 teaspoon smoked paprika

-- 2 cups vegetable broth, preferably homemade or low sodium
+- 2 cups vegetable broth, low sodium

 - 1 tablespoon balsamic vinegar